Housing segregation in the United States: Health

 Another area of health equity issues that disproportionately effects minority neighborhoods are safety related concerns.
 One safety topic in particular that is increasing in concern is the trend of fire events disproportionately impacting minority communities throughout the United States.
 The most recent tragedy was the fire event in the Bronx, New York City at the Twin Parks affordable housing building that killed approximately 19 people, all of whom were immigrant families from Gambia and other West African countries.
 The cause of these deaths can be directly attributed to the building management's failure of meeting the needs of providing a safe shelter for their occupants.
 The primary factor was failing to provide heat throughout the building which forced tenants to use space heaters or other methods of heating their apartments, which were unsafe.
 As one can expect, a fire broke out, but the secondary factor that made this fire more tragic is the building's lack of fire protection systems in place which allowed smoke to travel throughout the building resulting in smoke inhalation as the cause for all the deaths.

 This trend is becoming all too familiar throughout the United States as these events have been reported across major cities in lower income neighborhoods.
 In New York City specifically, the NYC Comptroller came out with a 2023 report finding 1000+ buildings have a chronic history of not providing heat over the last 5 years and the city failing to enforce any action on 25% of those buildings.
 What this illustrates is that there are many more potential fire events that can be triggered by tenants who are just trying to keep warm.
-Furthermore, many of these affordable housing buildings again lack working fire prevention devices like smoke detectors, and other fire protection systems such as sprinkler systems, which will ultimately lead to more deaths if enforcement of these systems aren't in place.
+Furthermore, many of these affordable housing buildings again lack working fire prevention devices like smoke detectors, and other fire protection systems such as sprinkler systems, which will ultimately lead to more deaths if systems in place were unenforced.